fdletter1980/Portfolio-Sample/Supervised ML/README.txt

 	Stacking Classifier
 	Comparing All Models

-Built a simple Streeamlit app on top for inferences on the selected model.
+Built a simple Streamlit app on top for inferences on the selected model.